-We have an investment committee comprised of Mr. DuGan, Mr. Martay, Mr. Coniglio and Mr. Weinstein, and may have up to six non-voting advisory members who are not members of our board.
+We have an investment committee comprised of Mr. DuGan, Mr. Martay, Mr. Coniglio and Mr. Weinstein.
 Mr. DuGan and Mr. Martay serve as co-chairs.
+Effective June 5, 2025, our investment committee will be comprised of Mr. DuGan, Mr. Martay, Mr. Coniglio and Mr. Weinstein, with Mr. Weinstein serving as chair.
 The board of directors has adopted a written charter for the investment committee, a current copy of which is available to shareholders on our website at https://ir.newlake.com/corporate-governance/governance-documents.
 Our investment committee charter details the principal functions of the investment committee, including developing our investment objectives and corporate policies on investing.